Harshit-Ramolia/HackRush-2021-CTF/WriteUp.md

     <br>

     We then ran the above input multiple times and noticed that only some values repeated whereas other values changed on each execution.
 This meant that the values that were changing must be garbage values whereas the values that did not change must represent some actual information.
 We observed that value starting from `%10$llx` remained the same.
+Here, 10 means the 10th value returned by the long string of llx input as shown above.
 Converting the output hex of `%10$llx` to ASCII we got “hsuRkcaH” as the ASCII value.
 This result motivated us and we felt that we were on the right track.
-We then fetched values uptill `%15$llx` after which the values again changed on different iterations.
+We then fetched values uptill `%15$llx` after which the output again changed on different iterations.
 On decoding the hex values obtained from `%10$llx` to `%15$llx`, and reversing each string, we got the desired flag.

     **FLAG: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;HackRushCTF{N0w_Y0u_kn0w_ab0ut_form4t_5tr1ng5}**